✈️ Travel TipsPersonal Safety

 For example, in Paris, being aware of the "friendship bracelet" scam helped me avoid unnecessary hassles near Montmartre.

-I have talked more about Scams in Europe in a dedicated post.
+I have talked more about Avoiding Tourist Scams In Europe Essential Tips For Travelers in a dedicated post.

 Additional Resources